 To hire an employee on contract, the department must first submit the proposed job description to Compensation via Job Builder.
-Once the job description is approved, the department then submits the approved job description, and the employment contract via Docusign, or via a ServiceNow ticket to the Contract Administrator in HR Talent Acquisition.
+Once the job description is approved, the department then submits the approved job description, and the employment contract via Docusign, or via a ServiceNow ticket to the Contract Administrator in HR's Talent Acquisition unit.